 I have been a Tayler and endered and Knox categorye for 18 years, and proudly serving year as Taylor Ward Councidin for 12 years and proudly serving year as Taylor Ward Councidin for 12 years and Knox Mayor Wein.
 I have the experience to trade the right decidation with your rome, by thand council an environment the right decidation with your rome, by thand council an environmentally which the service of the growing despertately needed sporting budders.
 I will accord on the mattern in moved at Council for VicRodoth is provide speed and real fujid conversa at the Barabours Pide intersection and improved classifier, and maintenance of Welfington Rid near the quanties.
 I will continue championing Revenille Rail, through an adequately furned Council golder advocacy, campaign to the State Covernment.
 I will support from the advocacy campaign to the State Covernment.
 I will support from the advocacy campaign to the State Covernment.
-I will support from the council activities and cleaning the speed to the council activities (eachership and conduct, to ensure at all times, the Council activities (eachership and conduct, to ensure at all times, the Council activities). in your best interests.
+I will support from the council acts classified and conduct, to ensure at all times, the Council acts in your best interests.
 I promise to serve the full four year term Vote to keep know in safe hands in this crisis and recovery.